canonical/mlflow-operator/docs/explanation/why-charmed.rst

 Enterprise Offering
 --------------------

-Charmed MLFlow offers an enterprise offering from Canonical, which includes:
+Charmed MLflow offers an enterprise offering from Canonical, which includes:

-- 24/7 support for deployment, uptime monitoring, and security patching with Charmed MLFlow.
+- 24/7 support for deployment, up-time monitoring, and security patching with Charmed MLflow.
-- Hardening features and compliance with standards like FedRAMP, HIPAA, and PCI-DSS, making it suitable for enterprises running AI/ML workloads in highly regulated environments.
+- Hardening features and compliance with standards like Federal Risk and Authorisation Management Program, Health Insurance Portability and Accountability Act, and Payment Card Industry Digital Signature Standard, making it suitable for enterprises running AI/ML workloads in highly regulated environments.
 - Timely patches for common vulnerabilities and exposures (CVEs).
 - A ten-year security maintenance commitment.
 - Hybrid cloud and multi-cloud support.